-He has been a police office for South Lake Minnetonka Police department for sixteen years.
-Over his career he has had many additional responsibilities including event management.
+He has been a police officer for South Lake Minnetonka Police Department for 19 years.
+Over his career, he has had many additional responsibilities including event management.

 Justin has been volunteering with A Breath of Hope Lung Foundation since the first Twin Cities Ling Run/Walk in 2007.
 His wife, Shanna and his mother-in-law, Judy Golz were founding members.
 His dedication to the fight against lung cancer has been consistent.
 He lost his mother-in-law, and recently lost his aunt Gloria to lung cancer.

 Justin and Shanna have been married for 12 years and they have three children, Preston, Gavin and Azalea.
 They reside in Victoria.